mjolewis/ChatBot-Application/README.md

 Importantly, the Graph will show the entire history of client interactions because the Log class stores every interaction.

-***Save***\
-The Save class is solely responsible for providing in-memory and disk storage solutions.
-Importantly, if the application has previously stored data on disk, the application will first restore that data into memory to give the the user fast access to all previous search results.

 # System Design
 The system architecture is based on SOLID principles.
 Each class within the application has a well-defined